-In this course, you have been randomly assigned to a smaller learning group (15-20 people) with whom you will have an opportunity to interact each week via the course discussion board set up for your group.
-Each week you will have specific instructions within the module for how you can discuss that week's content with your group members.
-These assignments may include a series of prompts to respond to, an asynchronous debate, or an opportunity to share an example of a case study or sample ad you've found that relates to course concepts.
-In each case, you'll be expected to post your responses and interact with those of several of your classmates in order to complete this weekly assignment.
+In this course, you have been randomly assigned to a smaller learning group (roughly 10 people) with whom you will have an opportunity to interact each week via the course online discussion board set up for your group.
+Each week you will have specific instructions within the module for how you should discuss that week's content with your group members.
+For example, these assignments may include a series of prompts to respond to, or an opportunity to share an example of a case study or sample real-world persuasion example you have found that relates to course concepts.
+You will follow the instructions provided in each weekly module in order to complete the weekly interaction assignment.